Both money laundering and the financing of terrorism have become major concerns to financial institutions all over the world.

 Even more concerning, nearly half of all global organisations admit to falling victim to fraud or economic crime.
 Here, Peter Forwood, Partner at PwC Australia, explains how conducting AML checks can quickly expose threats to your company and expose dangerous security gaps.

-PwC’s 2018 Global Economic Crime and Fraud Survey discovered that nearly half of all organisations globally (49 per cent) have fallen victim to fraud or economic crimes.
-What’s most interesting to Peter Forwood, Partner at PwC Australia, is that 52 per cent of those crimes are conducted by people within the company.
+PwC’s 2018 Global Economic Crime and Fraud Survey discovered that nearly half of all organisations globally (49%) have fallen victim to fraud or economic crimes.
+What’s most interesting to Peter Forwood, Partner at PwC Australia, is that 52% of those crimes are conducted by people within the company.

 Money laundering and terrorism financing: A growing threat

 When it comes to money laundering and the financing of terrorism in particular – both increasingly major concerns to financial institutions globally – Forwood has seen organisations invest greatly in protecting themselves externally.
 However, it’s a constantly evolving problem.
 That means the investment must be continual, as well as the education around how, why and where those threats will arise.